Marujah/create-chrome-extension/README.md

 # Create Chrome Extension

-This Create Chrome extension (CHEX) allows users to generate a minimalistic chrome extension.
+This Create Chrome extension (CCHEX) allows users to generate a minimalistic chrome extension.
 This example extension changes the background color of a webpage by clicking a button in the extension's popup.

 ## Features